Scybin/scyboard/README.md

 <a name="project-status"></a>
 ## 📊 Project Status

 The prototype has been built successfully.
 All aspects of the keyboard and firmware behave as expected.
-I am working on creating a 3D case for the board.
+I am working on moving the ZMK repository to a module.

 <a name="parts-list"></a>
 ## 📦 Parts List